neerajjain123/OCAJPDOC/amazon/qes.md

 ## Question 6 (co)

 - **Give me an example of a time when you did not meet a client’s expectation.
-What happened, and how did you attempt to rectify the situation?** or
+What happened, and how did you attempt to rectify the situation?**

+**Answer**

+This is when I was working with ETB and we ceakced a deal to dpeloy AAA solution for their DSL/fiber customer.
+During the sales we indetofoed the integration and project was closed.
+I as delivery lead moved to columbia with the team for UAT. during onsite we got to know that we have got new integration componeent as sandwine DPI.
+This integration for us was not only configuration buit require some development as well to consume their API.
+This was clearly a chnage request for me so I raised it to the client that this will requir a CR and I need to get the approval from sales VP before I go ahead with the integration.
+Additional work was for a week for development and testing which was impacting out onsite plan and timeline so I had to update the managament about the chnages.

+But before that my disscussion with the client to let them know the new chnages in timeline and onsite plan due to the new requimrnet and he agreed a week delay but was not ready to pay for the new development.
+Than I spoke to my manager which was sales VP at time and got the approval and we agreed that we need to raise the CR for sure and waveoff the cost.
+This was wini win for the both the team.

 - **Tell the story of the last time you had to apologize to someone.**

 **Answer**